 Also, make sure you spend time reviewing AI-generated code line by line.
 Code review is becoming more and more important in the age of AI, even outside the context of this interview.

-Lastly, make sure you keep the interviewer in the loop, even while prompting.
-Say out loud what you're doing: "I'm going to implement the core data structure first, then add the helper methods...
+Keep the interviewer in the loop by thinking aloud.
+While you ask the AI for code generation, use those seconds to explain your approach or start writing a different part of the code.
+Say what you're doing: "I'm going to implement the core data structure first, then add the helper methods...
 I'm asking the AI to generate the skeleton for the cache eviction logic so I can focus on the lookup method."
-This running commentary shows them your thought process.
 You don't need to fill every second with talk, but periodically summarize your plan or progress.
+If typing something yourself is faster than formulating a prompt, just do it—60 minutes goes fast.

 Help Us Keep This Updated